Mann Chair in the Sciences

 Brother Mann began his association with the University of Dayton as a professor of physics in 1954.
 He soon became chairperson of the department and shortly thereafter was appointed to serve as the dean of the College of Arts and Sciences in 1959.
 A gifted teacher, he nevertheless gave strong administrative leadership to the University by building the modern foundation for the College of Arts and Sciences.
 For more than two decades, Bro.
 Mann provided the patient hand and steady guidance that built the academic reputation of the College.
 Under his leadership as dean, Brother Mann was instrumental in helping to form many new academic programs, including a doctoral program in biology, the first Ph.D. program at the University of Dayton.
 Brother Mann served as dean until 1980 when he retired from administration and returned to teaching, a labor of love characterized by a selfless commitment to students.

 In 1991, Brother Mann was honored by the university as a senior retiree.
-Dr. Michael O'Hare, chairperson of the Department of Physics, described Brother Mann as a true servant-leader in the Marianist tradition.
+Dr. Michael O'Hare, former long-time chair of the Department of Physics, described Brother Mann as a true servant-leader in the Marianist tradition.
 "He served his church, his order, his colleagues, and most of all his students."
 At the time of his death in 1995, Brother Mann had served as a Marianist brother for 61 years.
 The Bro.
 Leonard A. Mann, S.M., Ph.D., Chair in the Sciences was established to recognize his outstanding example of the Marianist spirit and commitment to excellence.

 About the Current Chair